TheDevConnor/Alapin-Ide/README.md

 # Alapin-Ide
 This is a custom ide that I will be writing, because I want to use something that I know I can trust and so should you!

+Ths ide will support many different popular languages! for now I wil be supporint all the main and used languas such as pyhon, bash, c#, cmake, html, css, javascript, ..etc